 Be wary of third-party sites that aggregate information for multiple airlines as their measurements may be inaccurate or outdated, turning carry on bags into checked bags in the blink of an eye.

 Carry On Luggage Size

 The most commonly allowed size for carry on luggage is 45 linear inches (length + width + height).

-Some airlines allow larger bags, but forty-five inches is a reliable baseline to use.
+Some airlines allow larger bags, but 45 inches is a reliable baseline to use.
 Keep in mind that European airlines have smaller bag size restrictions than the United States, usually 35 linear inches.

 Airlines that give measurements by dimension typically allow bags up to 22 x 14 x 9 inches.
 Some airlines allow bags that are larger in one or more dimensions, but this configuration will meet the guidelines for most major airlines.
 We used these measurements to maximize packing space in the Outbreaker travel backpack while still keeping it carry-on-eligible on most airlines.

 Happily, the Outbreaker 35, the smaller, lighter of the two travel backpacks in the Outbreaker Collection, is perfectly suited to the more restricted size guidelines on budget airlines.
 All you have to do is pack what you need.